Azure/RDS-Templates/Scripts/README.md

     -parameterFileRdsUpdateCertificate <String>
-        path to template json parameter file for rds-update-certificate if -useJson, existing json parameter file will be used without validation or modification default is $env:TEMP\rds-udpate-certificate.azuredeploy.parameters.json
+        path to template json parameter file for rds-update-certificate if -useExistingJson, existing json parameter file will be used without validation or modification default is $env:TEMP\rds-udpate-certificate.azuredeploy.parameters.json
-        if not exists and not -useJson base template from $templateBaseRepoUri/rds-deployment-update-certificate/azuredeploy.parameters.json will be used
+        if not exists and not -useExistingJson base template from $templateBaseRepoUri/rds-deployment-update-certificate/azuredeploy.parameters.json will be used

         Required?                    false
         Position?
 25